DETAILED ACTION

 wherein among the plurality of edges of the pixel-defining layer which define the pixel opening:

-Regarding claim 2, figs. 4E and 4F of Du discloses wherein the 1-2 edge overlaps the second wire.
+Regarding claim 2, fig. 4E of Du (as labeled by examiner above) discloses wherein the 1-2 edge has a length in the first direction, and in the first direction, the length of the 1-2 edge overlaps the length of the second wire.

 Regarding claim 5, figs. 4B/4F of Du discloses wherein the first wiring layer further comprises:

-Regarding claim 6, fig. 4E of Du discloses further comprising a second pixel electrode 134b which is on the planarization layer and is spaced apart from the first pixel electrode 134a along the second direction D1,
+Regarding claim 6, fig. 4E of Du discloses further comprising a second pixel electrode 134d which is on the planarization layer and is spaced apart from the first pixel electrode 134a along the second direction D1,

 wherein the pixel-defining layer overlaps the second pixel electrode,